A list of arrested high-profile CCP spies & assets

 “China is building an economy and academic institutions with bricks stolen from others all around the world,” U.S. Attorney for the Southern District of Texas Ryan K. Patrick said in a statement.
 “While 1.4 million foreign researchers and academics are here in the U.S. for the right reasons, the Chinese Talents Program exploits our open and free universities.
 These conflicts must be disclosed, and we will hold those accountable when such conflict violates the law.“

-The US Department of Justice revealed the names of seven international hackers currently on the FBI’s radar in a press release published on Wednesday.
-The FBI tweeted about this development, that read:
+The US Department of Justice revealed the names of seven international hackers currently on the FBI’s radar in a press release.
+The FBI tweeted about this development 16/Sept.:

 “The #FBI and our partners today announced charges against five Chinese nationals for their alleged activities, including unauthorized access to protected computers, money laundering, and fraud.”

 Part of the list is five Chinese hackers Zhang Haoran, Tan Dailin, Jiang Lizhi, Qian Chuan, Fu Qiang, and two Malaysian businessmen.
 Horan and Dailin were charged earlier in August 2019, while the rest of the cyber-criminals were charged in separate indictments in August 2020.